-- identify challenging academic goals and plan instruction for the student - measure the student's progress in achieving the academic standards in the Massachusetts curriculum frameworks - allocate sufficient school resources for the student's education - establish whether the school and district are making progress in educating students with disabilities
+- identify challenging academic goals and plan instruction for the student - · measure the student's progress in achieving the academic standards in the Massachusetts curriculum frameworks - allocate sufficient school resources for the student's education - establish whether schools and districts are making progress in educating students with disabilities requirements to receive a high school diploma because the MCAS-Alt assesses learning standards that are below the expectations needed to meet the state's graduation requirement.
+Therefore, most students who participate in the MCAS-Alt will not be able to meet the state's graduation requirement.

 Can students meet the state's graduation requirement and earn a diploma if they participate in the MCAS-Alt?
+We want you to be aware that participation in an alternate assessment may eventually delay or affect your child's ability to complete the state's